- Job Details

 MEng 1st year entry

-4H at AABB - AB in Mathematics and Physics/Technological Studies.
-If applicant presents with H in Technological Studies instead of Physics, Mathematics must be A grade
+4H at AABB - AB in Mathematics and Physics/Engineering Science.
+If applicant presents with H in Engineering Science instead of Physics, Mathematics must be A grade

 3 A Levels at ABB.
 AB required in Mathematics and Physics or a B in Design and Technology or a B in Engineering.
 If applicant presents with B in Physics, Design and Technology or Engineering, Mathematics must be A grade.
 GCSE English at C.